Healthcare science assistant Assistant technical officer

 You’ll usually need:

-- a good general standard of education, like GCSEs (A* to C) in English, maths and a science
+- a good general standard of education, like GCSEs at grades 9 to 4 (A* to C) in English, maths and a science

 - an understanding of medical terminology

 - paid or unpaid work experience in a healthcare or lab setting